fellesverkstedet/European-ShopBot-installations/README.md

 Solutions we are exploring:
 * Make open plans Fab Lab operators can download and fabriate on the ShopBot itself.
 Doors, window frames, wall, ceilings, accoustic panels, camera dust skirt etc.
 * Make clear 2D drwaings theat can be used as for faster rpoject mangamgnet and planning when setting up new Fab Labs
-* compile a bill of materials (BOM) f components that meet EU regulations
+* Compile a bill of materials (BOM) of components that meet EU regulations

 ### Why is the ShopBot dangerous

 * Spinning bits can shatter and start fire
 * Moving mass can pinch
-* Fine dust particles can contminate lungs
+* Fine dust particles can contaminate lungs
 * Loud noise can damage hearing

 ### The accessories that ShopBot offer

-* Handlebars with switches *(apparenly not enough to make the machine approveable)*
+* Handlebars with switches *(apparently not enough to make the machine EU approvable)*
 * Keypad for remote controll

 ### General EU rules